Revela: Dense Retriever Learning via Language Modeling: Experiments

+\paragraph{Baselines} We include representative self-supervised baselines: \tf{E5-PT}\textsubscript{large}~(E5-PT; \citealt{wang2022text}) is trained with a contrastive objective, leveraging weak supervision signals from a curated large-scale dataset of text pairs (1.3B raw pairs, filtered to 270M) spanning multiple domains (e.g., code) and covering \shorttitle's training corpus. \tf{REPLUG}~\citep{shi-etal-2024-replug} distills supervision from a frozen LM into a retriever by using LM perplexity to model within-batch chunk–chunk similarity, conditioning one chunk on the other.
+We adopt REPLUG\footnote{For replication details, see \cref{appendix:baselines}.} as our main baseline because (1) it matches \shorttitle’s retriever as decoder-only LM design, unlike encoder–decoder systems such as Atlas~\citep{izacard2023atlas}, keeping the focus on joint retriever–LM training; (2) this architectural match makes comparisons generalizable across scales; and (3) REPLUG outperforms most prior methods, making it representative of this line of work~\citep{shi-etal-2024-replug}.
+Consistent with \shorttitle, we use LLaMA-3.2-1B as the frozen reference LM in REPLUG.

-When benchmarking CoIR, we also include several supervised retrievers, as well as API-based models such as OpenAI-Ada-002 (Ada-2) and Voyage-Code-002 (Voyage-2), following original setups \citep{li2024coir}.
-Supervised retrievers include GraphCodeBERT (GCBERT) \citep{guographcodebert} and UniXcoder \citep{guo-etal-2022-unixcoder}, which are finetuned on code-related datasets.
-For more details about the Huggingface checkpoints, please refer to Appendix \ref{appendix:baselines:checkpoints}.
+For CoIR, we include several supervised retrievers, as well as API-based models such as \texttt{OpenAI-Ada-002} (Ada-2) and \texttt{Voyage-Code-002} (Voyage-2), following the original setup \citep{li2024coir}.
+Supervised retrievers include UniXcoder (UniX; \citealt{guo-etal-2022-unixcoder}), which is finetuned on code-related datasets; BGE-M3 (BGE; \citealt{chen2024m3}), a supervised model pretrained and finetuned on text pairs (including code); and E5-Mistral-7B-Instruct (E5-Mistral; \citealt{wang2024improving}).

+For BRIGHT, we use several strong baselines: API-based models from \texttt{text-embedding-3-large} (OpenAI), \texttt{cohere-embed-english-v3.0} (Cohere), and \texttt{voyage-large-2-instruct} (VoyageAI), as well as E5-Mistral.